almahmudpias/NSU_IT_Support_Center/README.md

 | **Warning** | Important operational conditions |
 | **Error** | Failed or invalid operations |

-Notifications provide immediate feedback for operations such as:
+Notifications provide immediate feedback for operations such as synchronization, ticket resolution, draft saving, clipboard actions, and administrative processing.

-- Synchronization
-- Ticket resolution
-- Draft saving
-- Clipboard actions
-- Administrative processing

 ### Printable Inspection Reports

 The ticket inspection workspace includes dedicated print styling.

-The digital ticket inspection view can be transformed into a structured printable document containing designated signature areas for:
+The digital ticket inspection view can be transformed into a structured printable document containing designated signature areas for `Student`, `Helpdesk Agent`, and `Controller`.

-- Student
-- Helpdesk Agent
-- Controller

 This provides continuity between digital ticket processing and operational situations requiring physical documentation.